-PyCharm caches a great number of files for all projects that you have even worked with in this IDE version, therefore the system cache may become overloaded.
+PyCharm caches a great number of files for all projects that you have ever worked with in this IDE version, therefore, the system cache may become overloaded.
 Sometimes the caches will never be needed again, for example, if you work with frequent short-term projects.

-When you invalidate the cache, PyCharm removes the cache files for all project even run in the current version of the IDE.
+When you invalidate the cache, PyCharm removes the cache files for all projects ever run in the current version of the IDE.
 The files will be recreated the next time you open these projects.

 In the Invalidate Caches dialog, you can select additional actions that the IDE will perform while removing the cache files:

 Clear file system cache and Local History: remove the virtual file system cache together with the information stored in Local History.